tramvaijs/lru-cache-nano/README.md

 This is not primarily a TTL cache, and does not make strong TTL guarantees.
 There is no preemptive pruning of expired items by default, but you _may_ set a TTL on the cache or on a single `set`.
-If you do so, it will treat expired items as missing, and delete them when fetched.
+If you do so, it will treat expired items as missing, and delete them when given.
 If you are more interested in TTL caching than LRU caching, check out [@isaacs/ttlcache](http://npm.im/@isaacs/ttlcache).